tekkub/wow-globalstrings/README.markdown

-This repository contains a copy of the GlobalStrings.lua file extracted from each localization of World of Warcraft.
-Each file contains all of the localized UI strings for the relevant locale.
+This repository contains copies of the FrameXML/GlobalStrings.lua and GlueXML/GlueStrings.lua files extracted from the various localized game clients for World of Warcraft.
+These files contains Blizzard's translated UI text for each locale.
+GlobalStrings.lua is loaded as part of the game UI, and its contents are available to addons.
+GlueStrings.lua is only loaded for the login and character/realm selection UI, so its contents are not available to addons.

 <table>
 	<thead>